A topic from the subject of Organic Chemistry in Chemistry.

 Procedure

 1. Benedict's test for reducing sugars: Mix 1 mL of Benedict's reagent with 1 mL of the unknown compound in a test tube.
-Heat the mixture in a water bath for 5 minutes.
+Heat the mixture in a boiling water bath for 5 minutes.
 Observe the color change.
+A positive result (reducing sugar present) is indicated by a color change from blue to green, yellow, orange, or brick-red, depending on the concentration of the reducing sugar.

-2. Tollen's test for aldehydes: Mix 1 mL of Tollen's reagent with 1 mL of the unknown compound in a test tube.
-Observe the formation of a silver mirror.
+2. Tollen's test for aldehydes: Clean a test tube thoroughly.
+Mix 1 mL of Tollen's reagent with 1 mL of the unknown compound in the test tube.
+Allow the mixture to stand undisturbed for several minutes.
+Observe the formation of a silver mirror on the inner surface of the tube.
+A positive test indicates the presence of an aldehyde.

-3. NaOH test for carboxylic acids: Mix 1 mL of NaOH solution with 1 mL of the unknown compound in a test tube.
-Observe the formation of a soap.
+3. NaOH test for carboxylic acids: Carefully mix 1 mL of NaOH solution with 1 mL of the unknown compound in a test tube.
+Note any heat generation or change in pH using pH paper (if available).
+The formation of a salt (and possible heat) indicates the presence of a carboxylic acid.

-5. Iodine test for unsaturated compounds: Mix 1 mL of iodine solution with 1 mL of the unknown compound in a test tube.
-Observe the formation of a brown color.
+5. Iodine test for unsaturated compounds (alkenes/alkynes): Mix 1 mL of iodine solution with 1 mL of the unknown compound in a test tube.
+Observe the disappearance of the brown iodine color and the possible formation of a colorless or pale yellow solution, indicating the presence of unsaturation (C=C or C≡C bonds).

 6. FeCl3 test for phenols: Mix 1 mL of FeCl3 solution with 1 mL of the unknown compound in a test tube.
-Observe the formation of a purple color.
+Observe the formation of a purple, green, or blue color, indicating the presence of a phenol.

 Observations